 Climate Change and its Impact on Health

-The World Health warns that “Climate change is the greatest challenge of the 21st century, threatening all aspects of the society in which we live in”.
+The World Health Organisation warns, “Climate change is the greatest challenge of the 21st century, threatening all aspects of the society in which we live”.

-Although 175 countries have made a pledge to reduce their emissions, known as the Paris Agreement, there is still a big gap on actual emissions and the promises made by each country according to a study.
+Although 175 countries have pledged to reduce their emissions, known as the Paris Agreement, a study shows a big gap between actual emissions and the promises made by each country.

-According to the study, “The health effects of climate change: Know the risks and become part of the solutions,” meeting each countries emissions target is not just a theoretical “nice to have” since there is now an emerging health threat because of climate change.
+According to the study, “The health effects of climate change: Know the risks and become part of the solutions,” meeting each country’s emissions target is not just a theoretical “nice to have” since climate change is now an emerging health threat.

-In Canada where the study is conducted, impacts of climate change are emerging, like documented coastal erosion, thawing permafrost, increases in heatwaves, droughts and flooding not to mention risks to critical infrastructure and food security, but what’s alarming about this is the arrival of diseases that is only seen in warmer climates (Howard and Huston, 2019).
+In Canada, where the study is conducted, impacts of climate change are emerging, like documented coastal erosion, thawing permafrost, increases in heatwaves, droughts, and flooding, not to mention risks to critical infrastructure and food security.
+What’s alarming about this is the arrival of diseases only seen in warmer climates (Howard and Huston, 2019).

-Howard and Huston (2019) cited the 2019 report by the Environment and Climate Change Canada, which notes that Canada is currently warming twice the global mean rate, and the Canadian Arctic warming is triple that of the global rate.
+Howard and Huston (2019) cited the 2019 Environment and Climate Change Canada report, which notes that Canada is currently warming twice the global mean rate, and the Canadian Arctic is warming at triple the international rate.

 Climate change threatens the health and food security

-These warming not only poses some health threats but also as temperature rises in the north, it threatens food security for the indigenous population, and impacts ice-based travels has been affected and mental health the study says.
+These warming poses some health threats, and as temperature rises in the north, it threatens food security for the indigenous population, impacts ice-based travel, which has been affected, and impacts mental health, the study says.

 • Health threats mentioned in the study that climate change caused are the following: